 Commencing from Mumbai in November and February each year, explore the villages of Kutch and see some of India’s best embroidery and fabric work.
 Take a guided tour of the historic cities of Bhuj, Ahmedabad and Delhi, enjoying ancient sights and beautiful textile displays.
 Visit the amazingly jewelled Taj Mahal and delight in the spectacular sights and handicrafts of Jaipur.
 The tour also takes you to Lucknow to discover some fascinating historical sights and to visit a local village, where you will see exquisite embroideries being worked by the local women.
 All along the way, you will enjoy wonderful shopping and delicious food.This wonderful tour takes you off the well-worn tourist path to discover the hidden gems and beautiful fabric treasures of India.
 It will enchant and delight you!

 After a group meeting, we have a short flight to Bhuj in the centre of Kutch, an interesting historic city with wonderful bazaars and beautiful, partially ruined palaces.
 Enjoy an early evening stroll through the local bazaar.

 Kutch is one of India’s richest areas for handicrafts, particularly famed for its beautiful and colourful embroidery work.
 It also specialises in weaving, appliqué, patchwork, tie-dye, block-printing and other crafts.
 Over the next few days, we visit some local villages and cooperatives to see the artisans at work.
 We will also visit some magnificent displays of their finished products.
-Later, we will go on a guided tour of Bhuj and see the local sights – with some free time for exploring and shopping.
+Later, we will go on a guided tour of Bhuj to see the local sights, with some free time for exploring and shopping.
 Another highlight is visiting the Great Rann of Kutch (reputedly, the largest salt desert in the world) at sunset.

 Enjoy the rural scenery as we drive to Ahmedabad, Gujarat’s largest city.